SmalkiGroove/heroes-expansion/doc/HEROES.md

 World Breaker - Runemage

 • Hero automatically casts Earthquake at the start of combats and enemy War Machines are removed from the battlefield.
-• Starts with hidden skill Master of Earth.
+• Starts with innate skill Master of Earth.

 Starting Skills
 • Runelore